avdyushin/UDF_Swift/README.md

-That it to change application state into new route which will be push project details view controller into current navigation stack as we set it up in `HomeRoutable` object.
+That it to change application state into new route which will be push project details view controller into current navigation stack as we set it up in `HomeRouter` object.

 ### Getting data from router